Until now, there has been no fully reliable treatment to reverse life-threatening acute high blood pressure in the lungs.

 Supernitro, the first and only intravenous drug to selectively treat acute high blood pressure in the lungs

 The Attgeno technology is based on ground-breaking research on nitric oxide and circulatory physiology at the Karolinska Institute and has been awarded the Major Innovation Prize by the Karolinska Institute Innovations AB and Innovation Agency Stockholm.

-The patient receives Supernitro as an intravenous infusion and therefore nitric oxide is delivered the natural way via the blood-vessels to the heart and lungs.
+The patient receives Supernitro as an intravenous infusion which means that nitric oxide is delivered in the natural way via the blood-vessels to the heart and lungs.
 The pressure in the lung circulation is lowered by widening all the targeted local blood vessels in the lungs.

-We are now in the transition phase towards the clinical use of Supernitro in patients with life-threatening acute pulmonary hypertension.
-We aspire to become the game changer on the market for treatment of acute pulmonary hypertension and right ventricular failure.
-The immediate targeted users of Supernitro will be cardiothoracic surgeons and anesthesiologists performing cardiopulmonary bypass surgery procedures, heart valve surgery and heart and lung transplantation.
-Acute pulmonary hypertension and right heart failure are common complications to these types of surgeries.
+We aspire to become the game changer on the market for treatment of acute pulmonary hypertension and right ventricular failure – and have now reached the clinical development phase where Supernitro is tested in humans.
+The immediate targeted users of Supernitro will be intensive care physicians and anesthesiologists in emergency settings, where acute pulmonary hypertension and right heart failure are common conditions.

 Covid-19 clinical studies are approved by the Swedish Medical Product Agency and will be conducted at the ICU clinics at Danderyd Hospital in Stockholm, Sahlgrenska Hospital in Gothenburg and Örebro Hospital.

 The potential total market for Supernitro, as a treatment for acute pulmonary hypertension, is estimated to more than EUR 10 billion.
 The market consists of critically ill patients in emergency and intensive care settings developing this life threatening condition after surgery, infections or in association with clots in the lung blood circulation.